The vaccination of your pets is vital to protect them from several life threatening diseases.

-We vaccinate your dogs against Leptospirosis, distemper, hepatitis, and parvovirus via injection, and kennel cough via a small amount of liquid administered intranasally.
+We vaccinate your dogs against Leptospirosis, distemper, hepatitis, parvovirus and parainfluenza virus via injection, and kennel cough via a small amount of liquid administered either intranasally or by injection.

 Rabies and leishmania vaccinations are available for travelling dogs that may be exposed to these diseases abroad.

-We vaccinate your cats against flu viruses and panleukopaenia.
-Outdoor or at risk cats against feline leukaemia (FeLV).
+We vaccinate your cats against Cat flu viruses and feline panleukopaenia.
+Outdoor or at risk cats are vaccinated against feline leukaemia virus (FeLV).

 At Penbode, we recognise your concerns around over vaccinating

-Leptospirosis immunity is thought to wane after one year and so dogs require an annual leptospirosis vaccine to prevent this disease.
+Leptospirosis immunity is thought to wane after one year and so dogs require an annual leptospirosis vaccine to provide protection against this disease.

-more research is done we will change our protocols in line with up to date information as necessary
+As more research is done, we will change our protocols in line with the most up to date information.